Roles and responsibilities

 - ensuring that there is appropriate mentoring during the internship and that a quality professional learning program for the intern is in place

-- forwarding internship reports and claim forms for mentor teachers and school experience coordinators to the faculty's professional experience office administrator after the internship.
+- forwarding internship reports and claim forms for mentor teachers and school experience coordinators to the school's professional experience office administrator after the internship.

 - coordinating an induction process in which the preservice teacher is made aware of OH&S policies and practices.
 An information letter is enclosed within each coordinator’s pack.
 The relevant form, when signed, needs to be returned to the Office of Professional Experience.